ZechCodes/Bevy/README.md

     .build()
 ```
 ## Driving Motivations
-The motivations that drive the decisions about how Exo is implemented are as follows.
+The motivations that drive the decisions about how Bevy is implemented are as follows.
 - It should feel like nothing has been changed from normal.
 - IDEs should be able to understand what is happening.
 - Everything should work independently.